NFIS Family Advice Oct 2020 (pdf)

 You will need this to protect yourself from prosecution

-Families are often pressured to obtain medical evidence to have absence authorised or to allow for the provision of alternative education.
-This is usually based upon local policy, NOT statutory guidance.
+Families are often pressured to obtain medical evidence to have absence authorised and to inform the provision of suitable and appropriate alternative education.

 Other parents will have experienced the same situations as you and can offer advice or support.
 This is especially relevant if:

-Focus on policies for ATTENDANCE, SEND, & MAKING COMPLAINTS (as applicable).
+Focus on policies for ATTENDANCE, SEND, BEHAVIOUR, BULLYING, SUPPORTING PUPILS WITH MEDICAL NEEDS & MAKING COMPLAINTS (as applicable).

 Check they are being followed correctly and if they are not, ask why?